SystemsApproach/sdn/trellis.rst

 including native support for forwarding traffic based on VLAN id, along with Q-in-Q support based on an outer/inner VLAN id pair.
-Support for Q-in-Q is particularly relevant to access networks, where double-tagging is used to isolate traffic belonging to different service classes.
-In addition, SD-Fabric supports L2 tunnels across the L3 fabric (both single and double-tagged).
+Support for Q-in-Q is particularly relevant to access networks, where double tagging is used to isolate traffic belonging to different service classes.
+In addition, SD-Fabric supports L2 tunnels across the L3 fabric (both single- and double-tagged).

 Second, with respect to L3 connectivity, SD-Fabric supports IPv4 and IPv6 routing for both unicast and multicast addresses.
 For the latter,